A note from Founder and CEO Byron Dumbrill

 A Window On The World

-Aside from the most obvious use (travel planning and sharing), we've built Tripline to help you tell any story that involves moving across the map.
+Aside from the most obvious use (travel planning and sharing), I've built Tripline to help you tell any story that involves moving across the map.
 If you like history, you could use Tripline to create The Midnight Ride of Paul Revere or Lewis & Clark's Journey.
 If you're into current events, you could create The Inauguration of Barack Obama or Capt.
 Chelsey Sullenberger's famous Flight of US Air 1549.
-When we first started, I was amazed that map-based visuals of events like these were so difficult to find online.
+When I first started, I was amazed that map-based visuals of events like these were so difficult to find online.
 I think now that Tripline exists, that sort of map-based content will have a home.
 And the possibilities are endless: author and band tours, charity walks and rides, culinary adventures, fictional trips from books and movies, sporting events, scientific expeditions, etc. Here's an axample:

 Maps As Media Objects